 Fall foliage drives Rhode Island

 Thanks to numerous scenic drives, the best way to soak in the fall foliage in the Ocean State must be a road trip.
 Check out the picturesque Ocean Drive that starts at Fort Adams State Park, Newport, and features Newport Cliff Walk, oceanside views, and historic architecture.
 Also, you can enjoy fall colors along Route 110 between the University of Rhode Island and the Great Swamp Wildlife Reservation with Worden Pond.
 Another great itinerary for leaf peepers lies along Route 3, a quiet drive running across West-Central Rhode Island, with dozens of pretty small towns such as Coventry and Hopkinton.

 Fall foliage map Rhode Island

 See the fall foliage map of Rhode Island below.
-There you'll find all locations mentioned in this read and the best options to stay nearby.
+There you'll find all the locations mentioned in this article and the best options to stay nearby.
 Plan your fall foliage trip ahead and book accommodations in advance so that you revel in seasonal splendor without extra worries.